-The Trustee's core objective for the Balanced portfolio is to provide an intermediate level of returns over the medium to long term that are greater (but have higher volatility) than would be expected from investing solely in fixed interest investments, cash and cash equivalents and are lower (but have less volatility) than would be expected from investing solely in growth assets such as equities, infrastructure and property.
+The Trustee's core objective for the Balanced portfolio is to provide an intermediate level of returns over the medium to long term that is greater (but has higher volatility) than would be expected from investing solely in fixed interest investments, cash and cash equivalents and is lower (but has less volatility) than would be expected from investing solely in growth assets such as equities, infrastructure and property.

-The Trustee's core objective for the Conservative portfolio is to provide a low, but relatively stable, level of returns over the medium term that are modestly greater than would be expected from investing solely in fixed interest investments, cash and cash equivalents but has similarly low volatility.
+The Trustee's core objective for the Conservative portfolio is to provide a low, but relatively stable, level of returns over the medium term that is modestly greater than would be expected from investing solely in fixed interest investments, cash and cash equivalents but has similarly low volatility.